mikereams/generator-web-data-connector/README.md

 #### Wrapper helpers

 The web data connector wrapper also provides some helper methods to simplify the way you interact with Tableau.
+All methods are available on `this` within the immediate scope of your `wdcw` methods.

 - __Retrieving connection details__
   - Retrieve connection details using `this.getConnectionData()`.
 This will